kaushikdayalan/hackerearth-adopt-a-buddy/README.md

 This file contains the classifiers used for training

 ## train.py
 This file trains the models.
+When saving model is set to true.
+Make sure you have a `/models` folder in the current directory

 ## stacking.py
 This file is an implementation of stacking model ensemble using sklearn.